aasinha14/PLFS-Mincer-Wage-Panel-India/README.md

-# Mincer Wage Equation and Panel Wage Determinants in India: Evidence from PLFS (4-Year Appended Panel, [STATE PENDING])
+# Mincer Wage Equation and Panel Wage Determinants in India: Evidence from PLFS 2021 to 2024

 ---